Ouxsoft/Hoopless/README.md

 Created by: mrheroux.com
 HXCMS is a light-weight content management system (CMS) designed for a LAMP.

+##ToDo
+* Finish page management feature to allow pages to be easily added and subtracted
+* Finish authentication
+* Create setup script where you can choose what packages to install
+* make contact form, etc. packages.
+* Add Plugin support - uses tar.gz files placed in /resources/plugins extracts to .tmp runs install.php script, which is contained in contained in plugin, to install features and remove.php to remove features.

 ##System Requirements
 * MySQL
 * PHP with pdo extention